opensovereigncloud/metal/README.md

 # switch-operator
 switch-operator is a k8s controller that includes the following custom resources:
 - `Switch` defines switch object created from collected inventory and handles switch's state
 - `SwitchAssignment` defines created by user assignment of top-level spine role

 ### Required tools

-Following tools are required to make changes on that package.
+The following tools are required to make changes on that package.

 - [make](https://www.gnu.org/software/make/) - to execute build goals
 - [golang](https://golang.org/) - to compile the code